felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ## Make a clear distinction between "books" and "novels"

 My system only applies to books, which contain material from which I aim to learn.
-They are not meant to be entertaining, unlike novels.
+By my definition, books are not designed around entertainment, unlike novels.

 The Phoenix Project skirted that line brilliantly and I think that can partly explain its incredible success.
 However, in most cases, before